 This is why I have almost all the consoles I want already now I just need the games.
 It really sucks that retro gaming is so expensive in the modern era, that is why there are alternatives such as the ever drives.

 If you are an NES collector you should check out my NES Collection Guide.

-For now, I’m going to order me a nice everdrive and enjoy my backlight mod and play some original GameBoy games in 2017 style.
+For now, I’m going to order me a nice Game Boy everdrive and enjoy my backlight mod and play some original GameBoy games in Modern style.